 - Abandonment by the DFW of the antiquated concept of “democracy of hunting” in the much-vaunted North American Model of Wildlife Conservation.
 This tenet is plainly illegitimate under public-trust principles, transferring public trust assets to a tiny special interest instead of serving the common interest.
 The only appropriate standard for responsible wildlife management in the 21st century is democracy for everyone.

-Today: Stop The Florida Bear Hunt is counting on you
+Today: Bear Defenders is counting on you